-- Agency users can upload a quote on behalf of a market after submitting it to this market.
+- Agency users can upload a quote on behalf of a market after they click Request quote on this market's level.
 It is applicable to markets with both Appulate and non-Appulate submission types.

-- Market users can upload a quote after receiving a submission from an agency or another market (MGA), or on behalf of other markets if these markets do not use the Appulate submission type for this insurance line.
+- Market users can upload a quote after receiving an agency's or another market's (MGA) request for a quote, or on behalf of other markets if these markets do not use the Appulate submission type for this insurance line.

-Note: If a market user uploads a quote before submitting to a non-Appulate market, an automatic submission will be performed (the system will react as if a submission has already been made).
+Note: If a market user uploads a quote before clicking Request quote on a non-Appulate market's level, an automatic submission will be performed (the system will react as if a submission has already been made).
 For now, automatic submission is available only between a submitting company and a market.

 To upload a quote:

 - Click the kebab-menu button on the Markets Selector and choose Upload quote from the dropdown list that opens.